FENECON Home 10 assembly and operating instructions

 Weight of the battery modules

-Injuries to the body and limbs due to crushing if dropped during transportation or Assembly of the battery modules.
+Injuries to the body and limbs due to crushing when falling during transportation or assembly of the battery modules.

 Sand, dust and moisture